How do you want to be represented?

 - Option 5 Four (4) Wards with three (3) Councillors in each Ward with a Mayor.

-The community submissions that were received demonstrate a clear and strong preference to retain the existing composition and structure of the Council (Option 1), with this preference being underpinned by an expressed community desire to ensure that the Council retains local representation by members who know their local area.
+The community submissions that were received demonstrated a clear and strong preference to retain the existing composition and structure of the Council (Option 1), with this preference being underpinned by an expressed community desire to ensure that the Council retains local representation by members who know their local area.

 Draft Representation Review Report